finlabsuk/open-banking-connector-swift/README.md

 # Open Banking Connector

-_[NB currently dropping code for 0.0.1 release expected mid to late Sept.
+_[NB currently dropping code for 0.0.1 release expected very soon (sorry for delay).
 That release will be acompanied by full instructions here on how to use....]_

 Open Banking Connector is Open Source software that handles connections to UK Open Banking APIs.
 It presents to the user a simplified version of the UK Open Banking Read/Write Data APIs and can handle various complexities on their behalf.
 Specifically it can handle:
 * banks' support of differing versions of the UK Open Banking read/write data API standard (versions 3.0, 3.1, 3.1.1 currently supported)